UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 ### Myriad

+  - 2023-11-24 - Myriad is currently offline and should be uncontactable.
+The Lustre filesystem it uses can handle a number of simultaneous disk drive failures, but too many happened in a short space of time, and so it is currently offline.
+We are still working to attempt to restore the filesystem and assess the damage, but we expect that there may be data loss.

   - 2023-03-06 - Myriad's filesystem is getting full again, which will impact performance.
 If you are able, please consider backing up and deleting any files that you aren't actively using for your research for the time being.